kr1ptonec/gitlab_perfomance/docs/test_docs/git_push.md

 ## Troubleshooting

-* `Commit #efc9f72c9ffaa76f966b8c162a9d184d7aa1ff18 does not exist or user doesn't have developer access to the project.
-Failing the git push test.`
+* `Commit #efc9f72c9ffaa76f966b8c162a9d184d7aa1ff18 does not exist or user doesn't have developer access to the project.`

   * Commits specified in the environment file don't exist in the project.
 Please specify valid existing commit SHAs for the projects and generate git push data for them.
   * User doesn't have [developer access](https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions) to the project.